December 12th 2019

 Why colour and appearance measurement is important?

 Many times we take colour for granted and we don’t realize the importance of it.
-Colour is one of the most important attributes of the products at the point of sale, defining also the overall quality appearance of it.
+Colour is the most important attribute of a product at the point of sale, defining also the quality appearance.

 • Consumers make the final buying decisions depending on the visual elements of the product.
-The visual attributes of the product help us recognize the quality so if the garment that we want has variation in colour we question if the colour has been properly applied and fixed (unless it is tie dye of course) or we check if an automotive coating has any scratches and defects.
-Even in food and beverages, colour plays an important role to the attractiveness of the products, as we perceive the taste and flavour from its colour.
-For instance, depending on the colour of a banana, yellowish or greenish, we can recognize which is more mature and sweet or unripe and bitter.
+The visual attributes of the product help us recognize the quality so, if the garment that we want has variation in colour, we question if the colour has been properly applied and fixed (unless it is tie dye of course!).
+We check if an automotive coating has any scratches and defects.
+Even in food and beverages, colour plays an important role in the attractiveness of the products, as we perceive the taste and flavour from its colour.
+For instance, depending on the colour of a banana skin, we can recognize the level of ripeness.

 Also, ensuring colour consistency in your products is very crucial, as “colour connects a product to consumers more quickly than any other identifying features”.

 • Business and retailers use colour to create brand awareness.
-The consumer associates a colour with a brand, making their choice sometimes mechanically by picking the products from the stores’ shelves only from the colour.
-If a colour in the packaging doesn’t appear the same, like the following example, it could have a negative effect in family resemblance of the brand.
+The consumer associates a colour with a brand and sometimes a product within a brand.
+Sometimes the products are selected from the stores’ shelves only from the colour.
+If a colour in the packaging doesn’t appear the same, like the following example, it could have a negative effect on the brand.

 Colour assessment of two food packages in VeriVide's Colour Assessment Cabinet LED P.O.S.